Review: Such A Pretty Smile by Kristi DeMeester

 Filed Under: Don’t Dead, Open Inside

 Eh, so this was a bit weird.
 Not terrible, but not great either.
-Because I’m so behind in reviews, I read this months ago and honestly, I’m still not really sure how I feel about it outside of one thing: editor needed.
+Honestly, I’m still not really sure how I feel about it outside of one thing: editor needed.

 This is the second novel in the Kathy Ryan series, but it can be read as a standalone because she’s barely in it.
-And when she is, there’s no information about Kathy that has too much bearing on the novel as part of a series.
+And when she is, no information about her has too much bearing on the novel as part of a series.
 Really, without this being strictly marketed as in a series starring Kathy Ryan, I would never have known.

 jean ralphio drugs GIF